OPERATION OF THE ASTROLABE

 scaled to fit Rislove's mater.
 I labeled a few more stars and cleaned

 up some clutter.
-I also labeled the zodiac signs at both ends of their
+I also labeled the zodiac signs at both ends to

 This rete has a scale for the mean Sun around its edge, where the